 We never find out whether their mother was part of their childhoods, whether she kept Richard in check or whether her absence somehow escalated his monstrous behaviour.
 The ambiguity behind the Bell family structure is one of the reasons the film lands so forcefully.
 Whatever factors effected the horrific situation Alice found herself in, it was abuse that happened, repeatedly, was allowed to keep happening and left her with deep scars.

 Dark River is about never being able to escape the shadows of your past.
 Alice put up walls and kept busy in order to get on with her life, but her forced return home and seeing the state of things brings everything flooding back.
 Her father’s actions were inexcusable and that old adage about having to love your family starts to look pretty porous, especially as she receives such animosity from her brother, let alone sympathy.
 It’s been too long since Clio Barnard’s last film.
-Let’s be honest, her work isn’t a laugh a minute, but she always comes from a real place, completely gets humanity, out flaws and the struggle many face daily just to survive.
+Her work could be described as downbeat, but she always comes from a real place, completely gets humanity, our flaws and the struggle many face daily just to survive.
 SSP